thunderseethe/thunderseethe.github.io/content/posts/type-inference.md

    * A typed AST where all our variables are annotated with their types
    * A type substitution to map all our type variables to their types

-The final step in our inference is to use our type substitution to solve all our inferred types from constraint generation.
+The final step in our inference is to use our type substitution to solve all of our inferred types from constraint generation.
 We do this by walking our AST and normalizing each type we encounter using our type substitution.
 The code for this is pretty rote, so we won't cover it in detail, but if you want to see it check out the [full source]().

 ### Generalization
 While we're walking our AST normalizing types, we'll come across a case I haven't touched on yet.
 What do we do if our type substitution solves a type variable to itself (or another type variable)?
 Can such a thing even occur?
 It absolutely can.
 It turns out it's not even hard to construct such an example: